ZupIT/ritchie-docs/content/en/Standard Inputs/Core Commands.md

 {{% alert color="info" %}}

-When the version flag is not passed, ritchie automatically searches for the latest version.
+When the version flag is not passed, Ritchie automatically searches for the latest version.
 The token flag is mandatory when the command is used to add a private repository.

 {{% /alert %}}